microsoft/react-native-windows-samples/website/versioned_docs/version-0.62/getting-started.md

 ```
 npx react-native init <projectName> --template react-native@^0.62.2
 ```
->To create TypeScript template, run `npx --ignore-existing react-native init <projectName> --template react-native-template-typescript@6.4.*`.<br><br>
+>To create TypeScript template, run `npx react-native init <projectName> --template react-native-template-typescript@6.4.*`.<br><br>
-> If you've installed react native globally in the past, via `npm install -g react-native`, and are having issues with the new instructions, try running:<br>
+> If you've installed react native globally in the past, via `npm install -g react-native`, and are having issues with the new instructions, try adding `--ignore-existing` to your npx command:<br>
 > `npx --ignore-existing react-native init <projectName> --template react-native@^0.62.2` instead.

 ### Navigate into this newly created directory